contentauth/c2pa-python/docs/settings.md

 - Using `user_anchors`: recommended for development
 - Using `allowed_list` (bypass chain validation)
-- For team development, you can load trust configuration from a file using `ContextBuilder`; see [Using Context to configure the SDK](context.md#using-contextbuilder) for details.

 | Property | Type | Description | Default |
 |----------|------|-------------|---------|